 The UMBC Department of Visual Arts requires all incoming freshmen to have an Apple Macintosh laptop computer.
-The minimum requirement is for the most current 15" MacBook Pro.
-The processor speed and RAM may change periodically, you are advised to view the UMBC Bookstore for the current specs and prices;
+The minimum requirement is for the most current 15″ MacBook Pro.
+The processor speed and RAM may change periodically, you are advised to view the Apple Store for current models and educational discount prices;

 - MacBook Pro 15-inch

 All students are expected to buy the online Adobe Creative Cloud to get the latest Adobe software.
-Boxed versions of Adobe software is no longer available.
 See Adobe Student Discount Software to sign up for the online service.

-For student financial aid eligibility, the laptop requirement can be figured into the total Financial Aid need calculations when applying; contact the UMBC Financial Aid Office for details.
+For student financial aid eligibility, let the financial aid office know you plan to be in the art program.
+The laptop requirement can be calculated into the total Financial Aid need calculations when applying; contact the UMBC Financial Aid Office for details.

-We have determined that the MacBook Pro is necessary to keep up with the demanding, processor intensive applications such as Final Cut and Adobe programs.
+We have determined that the MacBook Pro is necessary to keep up with the demanding, processor intensive applications such as video editing and Adobe programs.

 May I buy/bring/use a Windows PC for my Visual Arts classes?

 We highly recommend using a MacBook Pro since all the faculty are familiar, and will give class demos, using Macintosh.
 Apple products take less maintenance, are generally more robust, and are less prone to viruses and spyware than Windows.
 While a similarly powered Windows PC will be sufficient for classes, it is not ideal.
 Faculty and staff will not be able to provide as much support.